theplant/htmlgo/README.md

 ## htmlgo

 Type safe and modularize way to generate html on server side.

-Import the package with `.` gives you simpler code:
+Download the package with `go get -v github.com/theplant/htmlgo` and import the package with `.` gives you simpler code:

 ```go